leopoletto/leopoletto-blog/source/_posts/open-lab-building-learning-sharing.md

 ![Contrast Matrix Built by Leonardo Poletto](/assets/images/posts/cvd-matrix-before.webp)

 > Ratings are calculated by first converting the colors to their simulated counterparts.
 The simulated values approximate the colors that would be seen by the fully deficient vision of each particular type.
 The simulated colors are then compared using the `DeltaE 2000` color difference formula.
-A color difference value of `11` or **more** is **considered passing**; anything lower is too similar to distinguish.<br><br>
-> The color difference meters visualize the `DeltaE` value to indicate how different the colors would appear for each color vision deficiency.<br>
+A color difference value of `11` or **more** is **considered passing**; anything lower is too similar to distinguish.<br><br> The color difference meters visualize the `DeltaE` value to indicate how different the colors would appear for each color vision deficiency.<br> <br><em>Source: [https://leonardocolor.io/tools.html](https://leonardocolor.io/tools.html)</em>
-> <br><small>Source: [https://leonardocolor.io/tools.html](https://leonardocolor.io/tools.html)</small>

 ![Contrast Matrix Built by Leonardo Poletto](/assets/images/posts/cvd-matrix-after.webp)